kstine93/Course_DataEngineeringUdacity/07_Airflow_DataPipelines/7_Airflow_DataPipelines.md

 With Airflow you can specify DAGs in languages like Python and run on schedules or external triggers.
 It has native integrations with Spark, Hadoop, Presto, AWS, and other tools (and offers development tools for creating more integrations).

 To that point: **it's not a good idea to run any heavy code with Airflow - rather, Airflow should TRIGGER other tools** such as Spark or Redshift - which can do the heavy lifting.
+This is because Airflow workers are not working on distributed systems, so they are limited to the memory and processing power on the machine Airflow is running on.

 **Question:** If a task in a DAG is simply triggering another script (like a webhook might) - how does the task then know that the other script has been completed and that subsequent tasks can start?